Workforce Development & Education

 BEST Partnerships (Business & Education Serving Together)—This program unites the efforts of the business/industry sector and local school systems to forge partnerships that involve a commitment of time, energy and expertise between a Chamber-member business and a selected public school or private Chamber-member school.
 Each partnership is designed to benefit both business and education through available resources.

-Career Fair—All area ninth-graders will participate in a Career Fair and have an opportunity to visit with local business and industry professionals to learn about potential careers.
+Career Fair—All area eighth-graders will participate in a Career Fair and have an opportunity to visit with local business and industry professionals to learn about potential careers.
 Also they will learn about what career technical education opportunities are available in their high school programs.
 The Career Fair will make students aware of what career opportunities are available for them and what steps are necessary to reach that career potential.

 Cleveland/Bradley Youth Leadership—This seven-month program is designed to provide an opportunity for high school juniors and seniors to develop leadership skills and gain a better understanding of the local community.
 Participants are selected through an application process.
 Applications must be turned into the respective school’s guidance office to be submitted to the Chamber with a current transcript.
 A steering committee reviews all applications and makes final selections.